yosuken/ccfind/README.md

   (use GNU parallel)
     --ncpus        [int]        -- number of jobs in parallel

+  (misc)
+    --preserve-tmpdir (default: off) -- do not remove temporary files

 [output files]
-result/circ.detected.list    -- list of circular complete sequences. result/circ.fasta            -- circular sequences in fasta format.
+result/circ.detected.list    -- list of complete genomes (circular sequences). result/circ.fasta            -- circular sequences in fasta format.
 Terminal redundancy is preserved (without modification). result/circ.noTR.fasta       -- circular sequences in fasta format.
 Terminal redundancy is trimmed (redundant region at the end is removed). result/circ.noTR.cPerm.fasta -- circular sequences in fasta format.
 Terminal redundancy is trimmed and circular permutation is perfomred, trying not to split any ORF into two fragments (the last intergenic region detected by prodigal is selected as termini).
 ```

 ## citation
-If you use results genereted by ccfind in your research, please cite:
+If you use results genereted by ccfind in your research, please cite the original work:
 ```
 Environmental Viral Genomes Shed New Light on Virus-Host Interactions in the Ocean. mSphere 2(2):e00359-16 (2017), doi:10.1128/mSphere.00359-16